mmbase/mmbase-import/mmbase/branches/b1_5/contributions/CMSContainer_Portlets/portlets-jforum/README.txt

 Step 5: If you run CMSc applicaiton in the Staging/Live mode.
- 5.1.  add a  DataSource in live context xml file. same to staging
+ 5.1.  add a  DataSource in both Staing and Live context-xml files. same to staging
     <Resource name="jdbc/jforum" auth="Container" type="javax.sql.DataSource"
 		removeAbandoned="true"
 		removeAbandonedTimeout="60"